konetipavankalyan626/netflix_sql_project/README.md

 # Objectives

-.compare the number of Movies vs TV Shows available on Netflix.
+• Compare the number of Movies vs TV Shows available on Netflix.

-.Analyze the distribution of content ratings
+• Analyze the distribution of content ratings.

-.Identify top countries, genres, directors, and actors with the most contributions.
+• Identify top countries, genres, directors, and actors with the most contributions.

-.Examine regional representation by comparing countries like USA and India.
+• Examine regional representation by comparing countries like USA and India.

-.Highlight the content preferences of Netflix audiences based on data.